Toyota Tacoma: TRD supercharger

 Toyota Racing Development offered a TRD supercharger for the FJ Cruiser and Tacoma equipped with 4.0-liter V6 engine, available through Toyota dealerships.
 This supercharger was co-developed with Magnuson Superchargers.
 When installed by a professional dealer, it would not void any warranties on a vehicle.
 The supercharger increases the Tacoma's power output to 304 hp from the original 236 hp, and the torque output to 334 lbft and is now out of production.

-This all-new TRD supercharger is compatible on all 2005 through 2015 model year Tacoma trucks, and 2007 through 2009 model year FJ Cruiser SUV.
+The TRD supercharger is compatible on all 2005 through 2015 model year Tacoma trucks, and 2007 through 2009 model year FJ Cruiser SUV.
 This supercharger system features Eaton roots-type rotating components in a one-piece integral manifold, iridium spark plugs, and a five-rib serpentine drive belt system.
 It produces about 6 psi of boost pressure.

 The supercharger, when installed by an authorized Scion or Toyota dealer, has the same warranty as powertrain, five years or 60000 mi, or the balance of the new car warranty, whichever is greater.
 When not installed by an authorized dealer, the supercharger is covered by a 12-month, 12000 mi parts-only warranty.
 The manufacturer's suggested retail price of the TRD supercharger is $4500, not including installation.

 The TRD supercharger program was discontinued for all vehicles, including Tacoma, as of June 2015 due to the expense of development.